bieniaragwen/technicalwritingportfolio/MadCapFlare.md

 # MadCap Flare HTML5 Output

-This page contains screenshot examples of a user guide written in MadCap Flare with an HTML 5 output.
+This page contains screenshot examples of a user guide help system produced in MadCap Flare with an HTML 5 output.

 Example 1
 ---------